Kpler/scrapy-datadog-extension/README.md

 - `DATADOG_API_KEY`: Your Datadog API key.
 - `DATADOG_APP_KEY`: Your Datadog APP key.
+- `DATADOG_CUSTOM_TAGS`: List of tags to bind on metrics
+- `DATADOG_CUSTOM_METRICS`: Sub list of metrics to send to Datadog
-- `DATADOG_METRIC_PREFIX`: What prefix you want to apply to all of your metrics, _e.g._: `kp.`
+- `DATADOG_METRICS_PREFIX`: What prefix you want to apply to all of your metrics, _e.g._: `kp.`
-- `DATADOG_SH_HOSTNAME`: The hostname you want your metrics to be associated with. _e.g._: `app.scrapinghub.com`.
+- `DATADOG_HOST_NAME`: The hostname you want your metrics to be associated with. _e.g._: `app.scrapinghub.com`.

 ## How it works